lkshamus/Weathrly/README.md

 ## Description

 Weathrly is a web application that allows users to display the current weather in the location the user searches for.
 The default location will be the current location of the user.
-Weather data provided by Wunderland API and search functionality utlizied with Prefix Trie we created and published as NPM module which can be found [here](https://www.npmjs.com/package/@lkshamus/completeme)
+Weather data provided by Wunderland API and search functionality utlizied with Prefix Trie we created and published as an NPM module which can be found [here](https://www.npmjs.com/package/@lkshamus/completeme)

 ## Installation